 Mentioned in both the Old and New Testaments, the Easter Lily carries deep and significant meaning in Christianity.
 Its white color is a symbolic representation of hope, rebirth, new beginnings, and purity.
 For Christians worldwide, it is synonymous with the resurrection of Jesus Christ.

 But the tradition of the flower isn’t just significant in Christian history.
 In the pagan cultures of Old, people associated the Easter Lily with fertility and motherhood.
 That’s why so many people give these flowers to their moms as gifts.

 Easter Lily Meaning in Roman and Greek Mythology

 Easter Lilies also get a nod in both Roman and Greek mythology.
-In Greek mythology, it is said that Hera’s lilies bloomed in Hera’s milk, while in Roman mythology, the goddess of love herself, Venus, cursed the lily plant, causing a large pistil to grow out of its center.
+In Greek mythology, it is said that Hera’s lilies bloomed in Hera’s milk, while in Roman mythology, the goddess of love herself, Venus, cursed the lily plant, causing a prominent pistil to grow out of its center.
 The lily’s offense?
 It was too lovely and pure, which made the goddess of love envious.

-Suitable Gifting Occasions for Easter Lily Flowers
+Suitable Gifting Occasions

 Final Thoughts on Easter Lily Flower Meaning

 At one time, more than 1,200 growers of Easter Lilies existed in the US, though today, there are only about ten growers.
-These ten growers grow most of the world’s supply of Easter Lilies, which they must cultivate out of season to ensure that they blossom in time for the Easter holiday each year.
+These ten growers grow most of the world’s supply of Easter Lilies, which they must cultivate out of season to ensure they blossom in time for the Easter holiday each year.